screepers/steamless-client/README.md

 - `--package`: Specifies the path to the Screeps client package.nw file.
 Only needed if the path isn't automatically detected.
 - `--host`: Changes the host address. (default: `localhost`)
 - `--port`: Changes the port. (default: `8080`)
-- `--server_list`: Specifies the path to a custom server list JSON file to use for the Server List page.
+- `--server_list`: Specifies the path to a custom server list json file to use for the Server List page.
 - `--beautify`: Formats .js files loaded in the client for debugging.

 ### Examples